Dual Selective Fusion Transformer Network for Hyperspectral Image Classification

-We also present classification maps in Fig.~\ref{fig:PaviaMap}-\ref{fig:HongHuMap} to evaluate various methods.
-Using the WHU-HongHu dataset as a case study, we observed that methods such as 3D-CNN and SSFCN exhibit significant salt-and-pepper noise.
+\textbf{(2) Qualitative Results.} We also present classification maps in Fig.~\ref{fig:PaviaMap}-\ref{fig:IndianMap} to evaluate various methods.
+Using the Pavia University dataset as a case study, we observed that methods such as 3D-CNN and SSFCN exhibit significant salt-and-pepper noise.
 In contrast, FcontNet and the latest Transformer-based approaches yield smoother and better results.
-A particularly noteworthy observation is on the classification of the cotton class, where most existing methods tend to misclassify it as cotton firewood.
-However, our SFormer model significantly reduces these errors, producing outputs that are much closer to the ground truth.
-This advantage has been consistently validated across multiple datasets, highlighting the superior performance of the SFormer model in handling complex classification tasks.
+A particularly noteworthy observation is on the classification of the bricks class, where most existing methods exhibit omissions or misclassifications.
+However, our DSFormer model significantly reduces these errors, producing outputs that are much closer to the ground truth.
+This advantage has been consistently validated across multiple datasets, highlighting the superior performance of the DSFormer model in handling complex classification tasks.